-Jerry Williams, Sandy Morgan Block, and Emily A. Filmore are the founding directors.
+Jerry Williams, Sandy Morgan Block, and Emily A. Filmore are the founding directors of MSU.

-If you are interested in helping, please be sure to visit our fundraising section, as well as our Shop.
+If you are interested in helping, please be sure to visit our Get Involved, Fundraising and Shop sections of this site.
 If you wish to make a tax-deductible donation, please do so on our Make a donation page.

 As for our closed Facebook support groups, the membership continues to grow and the groups have kept the “family” dynamic where members, with only the link of a common rare disease diagnosis, build lasting relationships by providing support, encouragement, experience, and educational resources.